Analysis from the courts to the social media arena

 These capabilities are delivered on infrastructure that can access, store and analyse any data regardless of how fast it’s moving, what type it is or where it’s coming from.

-A snapshot of the Australian Open Social Leaderboard in 2014
+A snapshot of the Australian Open Social Leaderboard

 What this means for your business